GoedertDalmolin/calculator/README.md

 </div>

 ---
-## ℹ️ Sobre este repositório
+## ℹ️ About this repository
-Calculadora App no estilo calculadora do MacOS.
+Calculator App in the MacOS calculator style.

-O objetivo principal deste repositório é demonstrar o aplicativo desenvolvido para treinar meus conhecimentos durante o curso de Flutter da empresa [COD3R](https://www.udemy.com/course/curso-flutter/).
+This repository's main objective is to demonstrate the application developed to train my knowledge during the Flutter course from the company [COD3R](https://www.udemy.com/course/curso-flutter/).

 ---
-## ⚙️ Funcionalidades
+## ⚙️ Features
-Este app tem as seguintes funcionalidades:
+This application has the following features:

-- Realizar operações básicas (+, -, *, /, %).
+- Perform basic operations (+, -, *, /, %).
-- Interface semelhante a calculadora do MacOS.
+- Interface similar to the MacOS calculator.

 ---
-## 👁️ Pré-visualização
+## 👁️ Preview

 <h1 align="center">
 <img src='.github/1.gif' width="40%">